center-for-threat-informed-defense/defending-ot-with-attack/docs/collection.rst

 understanding which techniques adversaries could use within an IT/OT hybrid architecture.
 This includes:

-* techniques that occur on enterprise systems used to manage OT,
+* techniques that occur on enterprise systems used to manage OT;

-* techniques on Industrial Control Systems (ICS), and
+* techniques on Industrial Control Systems (ICS); and

 * techniques on OT assets that run similar operating systems, protocols, and applications as enterprise IT assets.